-Responsibility of the Academic Community: Upon witnessing a possible violation, any member of the academic community should report the incident to the respective College Dean or other appropriate University official.
+Responsibility of the Academic Community: Upon witnessing a possible violation, any member of the academic community should report the incident to the respective College Dean or other appropriate

+University official.
 If the conduct involves a particular course of program, the classroom instructor or the clinical training program supervisor should be advised.
 Depending on the nature of the conduct, an individual witnessing a possible violation may choose to talk to the transgressor on an individual basis to attempt to resolve the problem before reporting it to University officials.
 The individual receiving the report will dispose of the violation in an appropriate manner.
 If there appears to be adequate cause, a report should be submitted in writing to the appropriate College Dean.
 The report should include the name and signature of the individual making the report.

 In most circumstances, the College Dean will meet with the student to discuss the nature of the possible violations that have been reported and the actions, if any, the Dean intends to take.
-The Dean may resolve the matter without convening a hearing before the College's Student Performance Committee, unless the student requests that a hearing be convened.
-If the Dean resolves the matter without convening a conduct hearing before the College's Student Performance Committee, the final decision will be reported to the Provost's Office and included in the student's file.
-In some circumstances, the College Dean may refer the matter directly to the Student Performance Committee for hearing.
+The Dean may resolve the matter informally (i.e., without convening a hearing before the College's Student Performance Committee) unless the student requests that a hearing be convened.
+As such, in order to informally resolve a matter, the student will be informed in writing of the general allegations and that the Dean intends on resolving the matter without convening a conduct hearing before the College's Student Performance Committee.
+In that notice, the student will be provided 5 working days to respond requesting a formal hearing before the College's Student Performance Committee.
+If the student fails to respond within the requisite timeframe, the Dean may move forward with informal resolution.
+In the event of informal resolution, the final decision will be reported to the Provost's Office and included in the student's file.
+For matters handled through informal resolution, the Dean shall have authority to make decisions regarding a student's status in matters of academic progression/promotion, suspension, student conduct, dismissal, and graduation.
+Students may request an appeal of the Dean's decision to the Provost by following the process defined in the 'Student Appeal Process' section of the University Catalog.
+Decisions related to the imposition of academic probation and any associated terms/conditions of such probation are considered final and not appealable to the Provost (See Student Appeal Process).
+Notwithstanding the availability of informal resolution, the College Dean may refer the matter directly to the Student Performance Committee for a formal hearing.